mixmesh/keydir/demo/README.md

 $ BOB_TICKET="zy2ZmY02KUaKeJp0fX8NJdPg1RwTanxrO9IqZRaDgFo="
 ```

-This in done all examples below as well.
+All examples below store session tickets in variables for future use.

 ## Try to create chuck.key with the bob.key session ticket